suman-majhi/figma-tailwind/README.md

 ![Live example](./assets/example-2.png)

-The Tailwind panel provides an intuitive interface for selecting and applying Tailwind utility classes directly on the website.
+The Figma website side-panel provides an intuitive interface for selecting and applying Tailwind utility classes directly on the website.
 Say goodbye to switching between figma and other website!

 ## Contributing
 We welcome contributions from the open-source community.
 If you have any suggestions, bug reports, or feature requests, please submit an issue on GitHub.